VeryBadAtPython/COMP1100_Drawing_Program/README.md

 `nextTool` without using list recursion.
 Use `[]` to match an empty list.
 In a subsequent case, give the entire list a name like `points` to match any nonempty list (or find a way to use the `_` pattern!).

 ---

-**Part A ends here.**

----

-### Submitting Part A

-Your submission for Part A should include implementations of `toolToLabel`, `nextColour`, and `nextTool` that compile without warnings and pass the tests run by `cabal v2-test`.
-You are welcome to continue working on Part B of your assignment and committing and pushing changes, so long as your code continues to compile without errors and the tests continue to pass.

----